-- a) For Central and State PSEs: The case of arbitration shall be referred to the Department of Public Enterprises for the appointment of sole arbitrator by the Secretary to the Government of India in-charge of the Department of Public Enterprises.
-The Arbitration and Conciliation Act, 1996 shall not be applicable to arbitration under this clause. - b) For Defence PSUs: The case of arbitration shall be referred to the Secretary Defence (R&D) for the appointment of arbitrator(s) and proceedings. - c) For other Firms: Any dispute, disagreement or question arising out of or relating to the Contract or relating to product or performance, which cannot be settled amicably, shall be resolved by arbitration in accordance with either of the following provisions:
+- a) For Central and State PSEs: In the event of any dispute or difference relating to the interpretation and application of the provisions of commercial contract(s), such disputes or difference shall be taken up by either party for resolution through Administrative Mechanism for Resolution of CPSEs Disputes (AMRC) as per provisions of Department of Public Enterprises OM No. 4(1)/2013-DPE (GM)/FTS-1835 dated 22-05-2018 as amended. - b) For Defence PSUs: The case of arbitration shall be referred to the Secretary Defence (R&D) for the appointment of arbitrator(s) and proceedings. - c) For other Firms: Any dispute, disagreement or question arising out of or relating to the Contract or relating to product or performance, which cannot be settled amicably, shall be resolved by arbitration in accordance with either of the following provisions: